pivotal/docs-tap/install.md

 1. Create a `tap-values.yml` file by using the applicable profile sample as a guide.
 These samples have the minimum configuration required to deploy Tanzu Application Platform.
-The sample values file contains the necessary defaults for both the meta-package ('parent' Tanzu Application Platform package) and subordinate packages (individual 'child' packages).
+The sample values file contains the necessary defaults for both the meta-package (parent Tanzu Application Platform package) and subordinate packages (individual child packages).
 The values file you provide during installation is used for further configuration of Tanzu Application Platform.